ndrean/superm-v1/readme.md

-# Final Project following React Tutorial, using React Router
+# Final Project React Tutorial /JJ, using React Router

+## React Router

+## State managed by React (state lifting and prop drilling)

 ## Docker running **dev mode** reverse proxied by Nginx

+Run 2 containers, one **Node/Yarn** and the reverse proxy **Nginx**

+- run two services Node/React/app + reverse proxy Nginx on network with `docker-compose`.

+> Note: the React app service is named "app" and the Nginx.conf file has `proxy_pass http://app:3000` where we use the service name "app".
+> Pay attention to ngix.conf with:
+> `listen 80 default_server; resolver 127.0.0.11 valid=1s;`

-- Node container running the code with `yarn start`
+- the Node container runs the code with `yarn start`

-- Nginx container serving on http://localhost:8080.
+- the Nginx container reverse proxies on http://localhost:8080.
 Created folder

-- code is bind mounted

-- run services Nginx + Node/React/app on network with `docker-compose`.
-  > Note: the React aoo service is named "app" and the Nginx.conf file has `proxy_pass http://app:3000` where we use the service name "app".

-Modify the code and <code>CTRL R</code> to update
+- code is bind mounted for live code with <code>CTRL R</code> to update